-Our meticulously crafted distillation process begins when we harvest sun-warmed Mexican blue agave from our estate and the land of local farmers.
+Our meticulous distillation process begins when we harvest sun-warmed Mexican blue agave from our estate and the land of local farmers.
 The renowned Highland agave, along with traditional, centuries-old techniques yield tequilas with a subtly sweet taste and a seductively floral aroma.

 Harvesting the Agave